databrickslabs/migrate/README.md

 Export user(s) workspace artifacts from Databricks

-optional arguments:
+optional arguments for import/export pipeline:
-  -h, --help            show this help message and exit --profile PROFILE     Profile to parse the credentials --azure or gcp        Run on Azure or GCP.
-(Default is AWS) --silent              Silent all logging of export operations.
+  -h, --help            show this help message and exit --profile PROFILE     Profile to parse the credentials --azure or --gcp      Run on Azure or GCP (Default is AWS) --silent              Silent all logging of export operations.
   --no-ssl-verification
                         Set Verify=False when making http requests.
-  --debug               Enable debug logging --no-prompt           Skip interactive prompt/confirmation for workspace import --set-export-dir SET_EXPORT_DIR
+  --debug               Enable debug logging --no-prompt           Skip interactive prompt/confirmation for workspace import.
+  --set-export-dir SET_EXPORT_DIR
                         Set the base directory to export artifacts --cluster-name CLUSTER_NAME